certbot/certbot/docs/install.rst

 modern OSes based on Debian, Fedora, SUSE, Gentoo and Darwin.

-To double check the integrity of the ``certbot-auto`` script before running it using gpg2 install the package gnupg
+To double check the integrity of the ``certbot-auto`` script before running it by gpg2 requires the package gnupg installed

 Installing with ``certbot-auto`` requires 512MB of RAM in order to build some